curtwelch/RoboND-Rover-Project/writeup.md

 The perceetion code uses the visual data to check the path ahead, and recommend a steering angle, and maximum safe speed to the decision.
 So it sets Rover.safe_angle (for the steering angle), and Rover.safe_vel (for the speed) which is then used my the decision code to drive the car.

-To check the path ahead, the code creates a trapozoid shaped box in front of the rover, at the angle specified.
+To check the path ahead, the code creates a trapezoid shaped box in front of the rover, at the angle specified.
 The box is 15 pixels wide, and the length depeonds on the confirued max driving speed, but as supmitted, it's 52 pixels ahead of teh rover (5.2 meters approximately).
 The centerline of the box follows the recommeneded steering angle -- so for a 10 deg steering angle, it's a box slated at 10 degs.

 The "good path" sand pixels are then checked to see how many pixels fall inside this "path ahead" box.
 The number of pixels inside the path, are then used to reccomend a safe driving speed down that path.
 The maximum number to expect in the box is tracked imperically by watching for the max evert seen.
 Then the driving speed is set on a linear scale where a full box is max speed, and the speed ahead is zero (or negative) of less than about 20% of the max.